Treehouse Festival

 Yes, children and families are very welcome.
 In fact, there are forest school style workshops available for children of various ages which take place each morning.

-Pretty much.
-All of our meals are vegetarian and plenty of them will be vegan too.
-Where it isn’t then there will be a vegan option.
+Yes!
+All of our meals are vegetarian and many of them will be vegan too.
+There is always a vegan option.

-Maybe.
-If you want to bring a pet along then please email us to see if we can accommodate them.
+Treehouse happens on a working farm so generally dogs are not allowed.
+If you want to bring any other pet along then please email us to see if we can accommodate them.

 These are all included in the ticket price.
 You could spend an hour learning to thatch or spin wool, or you could get really into it and spend the whole week there.
 The choice is yours!
 There’ll be materials and equipment on sale at Root and Branch (our shop and resource centre) so that you can carry on your new found passion at home.